outde-xyz/website/content/Tutorials/locality_merge_move.md

 ![]({static}/img/thomas/subreg_tutorials/mgtree_13.svg)

 Now suppose that the sentence is actually *the man, somebody punched*.
-In this case, we also want the C-head to carry a licensor feature top~+~ that will attract the topicalized phrase.
+In this case, we also want the C-head to carry a licensor feature top^+^ that will attract the topicalized phrase.
-And the head of the topicalized phrase has to carry the matching licensee feature top~-~.
+And the head of the topicalized phrase has to carry the matching licensee feature top^-^.
 Note that the features are ordered in such a way that the topicalized element can only move once its head has selected all its arguments and it has been selected by the next higher head.
 The licensor feature on the C-head, on the other hand, occurs before the category feature so that topicalization must happen before we have a completed CP.

-(@) C-head with top~+~ selects TP; *the* carries top~-~
+(@) C-head with top^+^ selects TP; *the* carries top^-^
 ![]({static}/img/thomas/subreg_tutorials/mgtree_14.svg)
 (@) Object undergoes topicalization to Spec,CP
 ![]({static}/img/thomas/subreg_tutorials/mgtree_15.svg)

 Move is subject to only two constraints.
 First, a mover always has to target the closest possible landing site.
-You do not get to jump over an f~+~ that you could have checked with your f~-~.
+You do not get to jump over an f^+^ that you could have checked with your f^-^.
 Second, a derivation is automatically ill-formed if two movers can target the same landing site.
 This is actually a corollary of the first constraint:
-If two movers target the same landing site, only one gets to check the corresponding f~+~ feature.
+If two movers target the same landing site, only one gets to check the corresponding f^+^ feature.
-The other one has to move to a higher position even though it could have checked f~+~.
+The other one has to move to a higher position even though it could have checked f^+^.
-This is basically a maximally self-centered version of Chomsky's Shortest Move Constraint (SMC) --- "I had to do all that extra work because this other guy suddenly barged in and snatched up the f~+~ I wanted, so I'm gonna file a complaint with the grammar supervisor".
+This is basically a maximally self-centered version of Chomsky's Shortest Move Constraint (SMC) --- "I had to do all that extra work because this other guy suddenly barged in and snatched up the f^+^ I wanted, so I'm gonna file a complaint with the grammar supervisor".
 There have been approximately 2,713 discussions as to whether this version of the SMC is compatible with standard Minimalist analyses, and I don't want this to turn into discussion 2,714.
 So I'll just say that, yes, there are ways to have this strong SMC and still do what linguists want to do.